adinashby/starter-app-dev-2-lab-1/README.md

 ### Question(s)

-1. Write a Swift function that prints the numbers from 1 to 100, except if they are multiples of 3 AND/OR 5.
+1. Write a Dart function that prints the numbers from 1 to 100, except if they are multiples of 3 AND/OR 5.
 If that’s the case, it should print an appropriate message.

-2. Write a Swift function that returns the smallest number among three numbers.
+2. Write a Dart function that returns the smallest number among three numbers.

-3. Write a Swift function that returns the count of all vowels in a string.
+3. Write a Dart function that returns the count of all vowels in a string.